david8862/tf-keras-stacked-hourglass-keypoint-detection/README.md

 ### Evaluation
 Use [eval.py](https://github.com/david8862/tf-keras-stacked-hourglass-keypoint-detection/blob/master/eval.py) to do evaluation on the inference model with your test dataset.
-Currently it support PCK (Percentage of Correct Keypoints) metric with fixed normalize coefficient (by default 6.4) on different score threshold.
+Currently it support PCK (Percentage of Correct Keypoints) metric with standard normalize coefficient (by default 6.4 under input_size=(256,256)) on different score threshold.
 You can also use `--save_result` to save all the detection result on evaluation dataset as images and `--skeleton_path` to draw keypoint skeleton on images:

 ```
 # python eval.py --model_path=model.h5 --dataset_path=data/mscoco_2017/ --classes_path=configs/coco_classes.txt --save_result --skeleton_path=configs/coco_skeleton.txt